-U.S. Environmental Protection Agency, Region 8 Office of Enforcement, Compliance & Environmental Justice Air Toxics and Technical Enforcement Program, 8ENF-AT 1595 Wynkoop Street Denver, Colorado 80202
+U.S. Environmental Protection Agency, Region 8

+Enforcement and Compliance Assurance Division

+Air and Toxics Enforcement Branch, 8ENF-AT

+1595 Wynkoop Street

+Denver, Colorado 80202

 - 3.1.5.11.
-Portable analyzer protocols that have already been approved by the EPA for the emission units approved in this permit may be used in lieu of new protocols unless the EPA requires the submittal and approval of a new protocol.
+Portable analyzer protocols that have already been approved by the EPA for the emission units approved in this permit (#SMNSR-SU-000049-2023.002b) may be used in lieu of new protocols unless the EPA requires the submittal and approval of a new protocol.
 The permittee may submit a new protocol for EPA approval at any time. - 3.1.5.12.
 The permittee is not required to conduct emissions monitoring and parametric monitoring of exhaust temperature and catalyst differential pressure on engines that have not operated during the monitoring period.
-The permittee shall certify that the engine(s) did not operate during the monitoring period in the annual report specified in this permit.
+The permittee shall certify that the engine(s) did not operate during the monitoring period in the annual report specified in this permit (#SMNSR-SU-000049-2023.002b).